Facilitador Educativo

 Candidate requirements

-• Available to work on-site at Alpha's Dorado, Puerto Rico campus
+• Available to work in-person at Alpha's Dorado, Puerto Rico campus

 • Bachelor's degree in any discipline

-• 3+ years of direct, hands-on experience working with K-8 (kindergarten through 8th grade) students via teaching, tutoring, youth programming, camps, or athletic coaching
+• 3+ years of direct, hands-on experience working with K-8 (kindergarten through 8th grade) students via teaching, tutoring, youth programs, camps, or sports coaching

-• Demonstrated record of significant personal accomplishment in academic, athletic, or professional contexts
+• Record of significant personal accomplishment, whether academic, athletic, or professional

-• Authorization to work legally in the United States or Puerto Rico without requiring visa sponsorship
+• Legal authorization to work in the United States or Puerto Rico without visa sponsorship

 Nice to have

-• Bilingual proficiency in English and Spanish to strengthen connections with students and families in the Dorado area
+• Bilingual proficiency in English and Spanish for connecting with students and families in the Dorado community

-• Coaching experience in environments where elevated standards produced quantifiable results (competitive athletics, debate, performing arts, or selective youth initiatives)
+• Background in coaching environments where elevated standards produced measurable results (competitive athletics, debate, performing arts, or selective youth programs)

-• Prior exposure to adaptive or application-based learning systems (e.g., Khan Academy, IXL, DreamBox)
+• Knowledge of adaptive or app-based learning platforms (e.g., Khan Academy, IXL, DreamBox)

 Meet a successful candidate